Bittu8175/OLA-Data-Analyst-Project/README.md

 I developed a comprehensive project in Power BI, creating multiple dashboards and tables to analyze the data.
 This process involved several stages, including data preprocessing, data cleaning, and data visualization.

 ## Project Objective
- Make sure orders cancelled by customers should not be more than 7% Make sure orders cancelled drivers should not be more than 18%
+ Make sure orders cancelled by customers should not be more than 7% <br>
+ Make sure orders cancelled drivers should not be more than 18%

 ## Dataset Used